seekinginfiniteloop/PlainLicense/docs/licenses/permissive/mit/index.md

 category: >
   permissive
 license_description: >
-  The MIT License is a permissive license that allows you to do whatever you want with the code as long as you include the original copyright and license notice in any copy of the software/source.
+  The MIT License is a permissive license that allows you to do whatever you want with the work <strong>as long as you include the original copyright and license notice</strong> in any copy of the software/source.
 how: >
   Create a LICENSE or LICENSE.md file in the base of your project.
-If your project is on Github or another platform that uses markdown, copy the markdown version using the copy icon.
-Otherwise, use the plaintext version.
+If your project is on Github or another platform that uses markdown, copy the <a class="how_link" href=#markdown>markdown version</a> using the copy icon.
+Otherwise, use the <a class="how_link" href="#plaintext">plaintext version</a>.
 note: |
   The MIT License is one of the most popular permissive licenses.
 It is a simple, clear license that allows you to do almost anything with a work as long as you give credit to the original author.
 permissions: